jockongit/git_tutorial/README.md

-# Starting out with Git and some useful data science tricks
+# Starting out with Git and some useful data tricks

 ## Purpose